The Mouth: Where Digestion Begins

 Why the Mouth Matters in Digestion

 The mouth does more than just hold food.
-It has several important components working together:
+Several components work together to initiate mechanical and chemical digestion:

 - Teeth: For tearing, cutting, and grinding food.